SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-12-unity3dsamplesbeta-anoverview.markdown

 Here’s what you get as part of the pack:

-> Be warned there are&nbsp;a lot and you may faint a few times before you get to the end!
+> Be warned there are a lot and you may faint a few times before you get to the end!
 Get extra coffee now!!

 In total there are currently 13 different samples, some are completely AI driven, some are user controlled with various different styles of control: